 There are a lot of media myths around people with DID, to the point it's almost become a lazy trope of last resort, because people no longer believe in many types of villains, so authors and screenwriters turn to a much maligned population that no one big comes to the defense of.
 Discrimination, miserable media depictions, stereotyping, etc. vs. people with disabilities is taboo now, but not DID.
 We're still fair game.
 This adds a lot of shame and misery to many plural folk's lives as they can't be open and confide in those closest to them without concern that their support network will crumble if they "get real."

-So, the answer to your question is multiples are far more dangerous to ourselves than they will ever be to you, as a cohort.
+So, the answer to your question is multiples are far more dangerous to ourselves than they will ever be to you, as a cohort — and more likely to be victimized and hurt by others.
 But you need to be just as careful with individual multiples as you are with anybody else in the world.
 A headmate who is new-to-you is no more or less dangerous than anyone else you've ever met.
 Maintain healthy boundaries, be aware of signs of abuse or manipulation (from anyone whether or not they're alone in their body), and if someone is crappy it's up to you to decide whether to move on.
 That's just good rules for life overall.

 1 It is 2020 now, people have been fighting for consumer/survivor/ex-patient rights for centuries but more loud and openly since the 1960s. ⇑